 - an email address

-Once you’re registered for NES and have your CHIEF role you can log in and use the online NES.
+Once you’re registered for NES and have your CHIEF role you can sign in and use the online NES.

 As a web channel user you can also use the NES facility (registration required) to test new CHIEF functionality.

-You can apply for a web channel test ‘role’ by completing an application form.
-Get this by contacting the CHIEF Operations Team at firstname.lastname@example.org.
+You can apply for a web channel test ‘role’ by contacting the CHIEF Operations Team at email@example.com.
 Once you’ve made your declaration you’ll be told if it’s been accepted or not.